stirera/d-chimer_v1/README.md

 ## 2. **How does d-chimer proceed ?**
 d-chimer handles the chimeric sequences by using:
-### 2.1 BLAST
+### 2.1 ***BLAST:***
 BLAST is used to make homology search of input sequences against a reference database; either nucleotides or proteins database.
 ### 2.2 ***A filter:***
 The d-chimer filter analyses coordinates of subjects aligned by BLAST on queries to build stacks of subjects aligning at the same regions of the query.
-The longuest and top scoring subjects for each stack are kept.
+The top scoring subject for each stack is kept.
 The regions without any subject (uncovered zones) are cut and saved in a new fasta file.
-They will be submitted automatically to BLAST.
+They will be re-submitted automatically to BLAST.

 ### 2.3 ***Recursive execution of BLAST and the filter:***
 Uncovered zones produced are taken and submitted to BLAST and filtered.
 The process ends when no uncovered zones are found or no BLAST hit is produced.